calvinchoy/dotfiles/README.md

 3. Make sure zinit is installing zsh plugins (using alias `zinit-update`)
 5. Make sure to install tmux plugins using tpm (`Prefix + I`) if not done automatically
 6. Reload your terminal

+## Installation MacOS Ansible playbook - Automated provisioning
+You have to have the ansible binary installed.
+You can install this using pip install ansible.
+The playbook currenly assume that you don't have any existing setup of any of these tools installed already.

+    ```sh
+    ansible-playbook playbook_macos-terminal-setup.yml
+    ```

 ## Installation windows powershell
 Note: You can use WSL2 with for example ubuntu, but performance is slow.